Injunction Order to Block Illegal Websites: A First in Canada

 Finally, we hope that this decision will serve as a precedent for providing copyright owners whose rights have been infringed with an effective remedy to prevent access to illegal content on the Internet in Canada.

-Feel free to contact the YULEX team if you have any questions.
+Feel free to contact YULEX, Attorneys and strategists if you have any questions.

 Bell Media Inc. et al v.
 John Doe 1 dba GoldTV.biz et al., 2019 FC 1432 (Bell Media).